PedrinhowVieira/golang-backend-challenge/README.md

 To run tests on the operation package:
 ```
 go test operation
+// from the GOPATH
+// or
+go test .
+// from the operation folder

 ```
 #### Benchmark
 To run benchmark tests:
 ```
 go test operation -bench=.
+// from the GOPATH
+// or
+go test . -bench=.
+// from the operation folder

 ```

 ## Concurrency